 Attention to detail matters to potential clients.
 Before publishing or printing your portfolio, check for any errors.
 Then check it again.
 And again!

 Get a couple of mentors or friends to review your portfolio and look for any issues (spelling, formatting, resolution, etc.).
-If you're a CG Spectrum student, book an appointment with our Career Development Manager to review your portfolio or make some time with your industry mentor to look over it.
+If you're a CG Spectrum student, book an appointment with our career coach to review your portfolio or make some time with your industry mentor to look over it.
 This will help to see your work from a fresh perspective, and they may notice things you’ve missed.

-The only way to improve as an artist, and build a stronger portfolio, is by constantly working on new pieces and expanding your skills.
+The only way to improve as an artist and build a stronger portfolio is by constantly working on new pieces and expanding your skills.
 However, this is easier said than done!
-One of the biggest challenges for any artist is staying motivated to keep practicing their art.
+One of the biggest challenges for any artist is staying motivated to keep practising their art.

 Five tips for staying motivated as a concept artist:

-2. Find a mentor or someone with a keen eye who will give you feedback on your work.
+- Find a mentor or someone with a keen eye who will give you feedback on your work.
 Constructive criticism can help you improve your skills much faster than trying to figure everything out on your own.
-(Did you know that CG Spectrum's Digital Art degree dedicates an entire unit to building your portfolio and job skills, and it's led by an industry-experienced concept artist who will review your portfolio and suggest improvements?)
+(Did you know that CG Spectrum's concept art degree and the concept art specialization course dedicate an entire trimester/term to building your portfolio and job skills, and it's led by an industry-experienced concept artist who will review your portfolio and suggest improvements?)

 Ready to create an impressive concept art portfolio?

-Building an impressive concept art portfolio is the first vital step towards getting a job as a concept artist for film and games!
+Building a stand-out concept art portfolio is a key step towards getting a job as a concept artist for film and games!

-By enrolling in CG Spectrum's concept art courses, you will gain hands-on experience creating compelling concepts and narrative images for the entertainment industry.
+By enrolling in CG Spectrum's online concept art courses, you will gain hands-on experience creating compelling concepts and narrative images.
 Learn expert Adobe Photoshop techniques and how to work with client briefs, producing high-quality work that you can include in your concept art portfolio.
-You'll get personalized advice and feedback on your work from your industry-experienced mentor and can seek additional career support from CG Spectrum's in-house Career Development Manager.
+You'll get personalized advice and feedback on your work from your industry-experienced mentor and can seek additional career support from CG Spectrum's in-house career development team.

 Build your concept art portfolio with the guidance of industry pros!